-I have come to the clear conclusion that there are 5 primary pillars that every business and company recruiter should place at the heart of their direct hire recruitment strategy if they want it to consistently succeed.
+There are 5 primary recruitment tactics that every business and company recruiter should place at the heart of their direct hire recruitment strategy if they want it to consistently succeed.

-Believe me when I say that I have looked at a lot of research and recruitment data in the last 10 years and worked closely with over 500 hundred organisations of all shapes and sizes, and there are most definitely direct correlations between those tactics and strategies being deployed by those organisations and individuals that most consistently perform well when it comes to maintaining the best results around the key metrics that define how effective your direct hire strategy really is.
+I have looked at a lot of research and recruitment data in the last 10 years and worked closely with over 500 hundred organisations of all shapes and sizes, and there are most definitely direct correlations between the tactics and strategies used by organisations that consistently perform well around the key metrics that define how effective your direct hire strategy really is.

-These have obviously changed over the years, as new influences infiltrate the recruitment landscape and human behaviours change, but right now, these are, in my relatively well-informed opinion, the key components that I see associated with the most effective recruitment strategies being deployed right now.
+These have obviously changed over the years as new influences infiltrate the recruitment landscape and human behaviours change, but right now, these are the key components that I see associated with the most effective recruitment strategies.

 I am starting with this topic, because it is so fundamentally important to an effective direct hire and talent attraction strategy and yet surprisingly it gets very little coverage or airtime in the recruitment press.